Clasc/pokemon-dnd-companion/doc/design_spec.md

 Tabs/Sections: The main view is split into two clear, switchable sections: Trainer Overview and Pokémon Overview.
 On a tablet, these could be presented side-by-side.

-Cards: All character and Pokémon information should be contained within distinct, rounded "cards" with a slight drop shadow or blur effect.
+Cards: All Trainer and Pokémon information should be contained within distinct, rounded "cards" with a slight drop shadow or blur effect.
 This visually separates information and makes it easy to scan.

 Read-Only Mode: To prevent accidental changes, all fields are read-only by default.
 They should have a subtle, non-interactive visual style (e.g., a simple text display).